Kiransardarahmad19/Temperature_Anomalies_Analysis_of_Pakistan_1880-2025/README.md

 Pakistan’s climate record (1880–2025) shows a clear and accelerating warming trend, with anomalies now consistently above +1°C in recent decades.
 Winters are warming faster than summers, already disrupting water cycles, snowmelt patterns, and agricultural growing seasons.
 Regional analysis reveals the north heating fastest, threatening glaciers and water security, while Punjab and the south face intensifying crop stress and deadly heatwaves.
 Pakistan has entered a regime of persistently high flood-conducive climate conditions, with recent decades firmly in the high-risk zone — matching observed flood disasters like 2010 and 2022.
+Pakistan has entered an era of structurally elevated flood risk, and the forecast suggests this high-risk regime will persist into the 2030s and 2040s due to climate change.